About New-Site Leadership Institute

 - The NWP's annual cycle of reporting

 The New-Site Leadership Institute (NSLI) was developed as an opportunity to convene the leaders of the newest sites in recognition that the foundational work of establishing an NWP site requires access to particular information, attention, and support.
-Offering an induction into the NWP model of year-round work and providing opportunities for site teams to engage in deliberate planning for program and leadership development, NSLI addresses the unique developmental needs of new sites.
+Offering an induction into the NWP model of year-round work and providing opportunities for site teams to engage in deliberate planning for program and leadership development, NSLI addressed the unique developmental needs of new sites.